AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

   |tip_walk|

 - **New navigation menu and menu search** offers improved organization of functional areas.
 Search on menu names or key words related to pages and views you want to access.
+For descriptions of functional areas organized in the menu, see see `CoPilot navigation menu <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#copilot-navigation-menu>`_.

   |tip_walk_1| |tip_walk_2|